xlmriosx/alkemy_challege_data_analytics_python/README.md

 # About program

 ## Requirements
-This program it's easily to run, don't need download nothing, only having python on your system you can run it.
+This program it's easily to run, don't need download nothing, only having *Python* and *PostgreSQL* on your system you can run it.

 ## Steps
 1. Open the file `main.py`.